Triumphal entry into Jerusalem: The donkey(s)

+According to Stephen Carlson Matthew did not mistakenly say Jesus mounted two animals, a jenny and a colt.
+In Carlson's opinion Matthew understood the presence of the jenny as a fulfillment of Zechariah’s characterization of the colt as a "son of jennies".
+He also argues that the plural pronoun functions for Matthew as a whole-for-part synecdoche, where the jenny and the colt constitute a conceptual whole such that when Jesus sits on top of "them", he takes his mount on the colt and alongside his mother jenny enters into Jerusalem in order to fulfill the Hebrew prophecy.

 Ehrman argued that the triumphal entry did not pass the criterion of dissimilarity, because the king entering Jerusalem on a donkey could have been invented by Christians in order to have Jesus fulfil Old Testament prophecy.
 The fact that Matthew mistakenly turned Zechariah 9:9 into two animals to literally fulfil this prophecy underlines this theological motive, and questions whether Matthew wanted to give a historically reliable account.
 Maurice Casey disagrees and states that the similarity of the event with Zechariah is not sufficient to rule out the historicity of the event and notes that only Matthew mentions a colt (probably attempting to literally fulfill Zechariah's prophecy), while Mark and Luke simply speak of an ass.

 The shouting

 The crowd is said to be shouting various prophecy-related statements that are somewhat different in each Gospel.
 The shout hosanna (mentioned by all Gospels except Luke) derives from Hebrew hosia-na, meaning "save us", "save, we pray", or "save now".
-The one shout all four Gospels agree on is 'Blessed is he who comes in the name of the Lord!' (although Luke replaces 'He' with 'the King'), which is a quote from Psalm 118:25,26; Matthew 23:39 and Luke 13:35 also recite this verse.
+The one shout all four Gospels agree on is "Blessed is he who comes in the name of the Lord!" (although Luke replaces "He" with "the King"), which is a quote from Psalm 118:25,26; Matthew 23:39 and Luke 13:35 also recite this verse.
 Psalm 118 is part of the traditional festive Hallel, sung each morning by the temple choir during the Feast of Tabernacles, so every Jew would have known this phrase.

 In Matthew and Mark, the crowd claims that Jesus will soon ascend to the kingship as the 'son' (descendant) of King David.
 Edward Schillebeeckx (1974) stated that Matthew and Mark thus emphasised the claim that Jesus had a hereditary right to the throne of Israel.
 In Luke and John, the crowd explicitly claims that Jesus is the king of Israel already, without any reference to David.
 According to Huffman 2012, Luke portrayed Jesus' coming kingdom as spiritual, seeking 'peace in heaven', rather than a political threat to the Roman Empire.